Skip to main content

 Android Client

-Your Android phone or tablet is a first-class client for the ground station.
+Your Android phone or tablet is a client for the ground station.
 Join the WiFi hotspot or plug in a USB-C cable, and you have live video and telemetry on your phone.
-Use the ADOS Android app for the best experience, or Chrome for a quick connection.
+Chrome works today with no install.
+The ADOS Android app is in development and will add native decoding and auto-discovery; the feature notes below describe the planned client.

 Three connection paths